Trust for Nature (Victoria)

 The protection of this reserve contributes substantially to the conservation of Northern Plains grasslands within the Goulburn Broken catchment.

-Plains woodland is found in the southern section of the reserve.
+Plains Grassy Woodland is found in the southern section of the reserve.
 There is a rich groundcover and sparse shrubs.
 Supplementary planting of shrubs has been undertaken to improve the quality of the woodland.
 There are many mature species of eucalypt including Grey Box (Eucalyptus microcarpa) and Yellow box (Eucalyptus melliodora).

-Thirteen threatened plants have been found on the reserve including Mueller Daisy (Brachyscome muelleroides) (endangered), Silky Swainson pea (Swainsona sericea) (vulnerable), Slender Milfoil (Myriophyllum gracile var. lineare) (endangered) and Rye Beetle-grass (Tripogon loliformis) (rare).
+Thirteen threatened plants have been found on the reserve including Mueller Daisy (Brachyscome muelleroides) (endangered), Silky Swainson pea (Swainsona sericea) (endangered), Slender Milfoil (Myriophyllum gracile var. lineare) (endangered) and Rye Beetle-grass (Tripogon loliformis) (rare).

 A number of trees within the woodland community are mature and contain hollows.
 Several of the Yellow Box (Eucalyptus melliodora) measure over four metres in circumference and are likely to be over 300 years old.